 Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group currently has a legally enforceable right to set off the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.

-(h) Financial instruments (continued)

-(iv) Classification and subsequent measurement
+- 1. Summary of material accounting policy information (continued) - (h) Financial instruments (continued) - (iv) Classification and subsequent measurement

 Financial assets